azerothcore/acore-docker/README.md

 ```

 ### Access the worlserver console and create an account

+With `docker-compose up` we have an up and running worldserver as well, but you need to access its interactive shell to
+run commands on the worldserver.

 Run the following command to get the ID of the worlserver container: